Dinger's Aviation Pages

 The other problem with the P-400 was the timing of its arrival in the UK.
 In early 1941 there was every expectation that the Luftwaffe would renew their daylight attacks on Britain.
 When the Battle of Britain had petered out in 1940 combats had been happening at increasing heights.
 The RAF expected that when the battle was re-joined it would start where it had left off, with combat at increasing altitude and maybe with the Germans using new high-altitude pressurised bombers.
 This had led to the emergency development of the mark VII and VIII high-altitude versions of the Spitfire and the fitting of the Merlin XX in the Hurricane mark II to give a better high-altitude performance.
 Again, you can imagine the dismay when the new P-400 arrives on the scene and proves to have a particularly disappointing performance at altitude.
 Even when the Germans invaded Russia everyone assumed that the Soviets would be defeated in a matter of weeks and that the Germans would resume their attack on the UK in the autumn of 1941 or spring of 1942.

 Another issue that came to light during testing was the time it took to turn around the aircraft.
 During the Battle of Britain, when a Hurricane or Spitfire squadron returned to base after combat they would usually come back in dribs and drabs, a few aircraft at a time.
 The armourers would work on the machine guns in the wings, and even though they had 8 machine guns the way they were installed made them easy to reload without getting in anyone’s way.
 While this was going on the fuel could be refilled and oil and coolant topped up.
 So the turn-around time was remarkably quick and the aircraft was ready for the next scramble in a very short time.
 Largely because of its mid-engine layout, the P-39/ P-400 took much longer to turn around.
 With the armament in the nose and awkward to get at, the armourers were in the way of the fuel replenishers.
-Time to turn-around is a powerful force-multiplier and remained a central feature of RAF thinking into the cold-war (the cannon packs on the Hunter jets being a case in point).
+Some of the maintenance procedures it was possible to do with the guns remaining in-situ on Spitfires and Hurricanes were found impossible to do on Airacobras unless the guns were removed from the aircraft entirely.
+In the case of the nose-mounted 20mm cannon that meant involving airframe and instrument fitters to extracate the cannon and refit it.
+Time to turn-around is a powerful force-multiplier and remained a central feature of RAF thinking into the cold-war (the quickly switchable cannon packs on the Hunter jets being a case in point).

 In all, 601 Squadron flew just eight combat sorties in the Airacobra.
 Early in 1942, they were re-equipped with Spitfires.